huangs-nyc/racing-sim-esp32/README.md

 This game spawns a car on a track, and you must try to keep on the right lane of the track, and get to the end as fast as possible.
 There is a speed tracker and a race time tracker on screen as well.

+The design goal for this project to make as much use of the three components as possible.
+The joystick thus, controls the direction and some acceleration, the potentiometer controls the base speed of the car, and the button controls when the race is restarted.

 Demo URL: https://youtu.be/L3pJh7pFlN4

 Blog Post URL: https://steven-ces-blog.notion.site/Race-Car-Simulator-11b4dc2df41c808ba29cd394c15fe13f?pvs=4